-On this episode, T. Clay Buck, recovering actor and reluctant data geek, joined us to discuss what fundraising leaders should be focused on as we wade into 2020 and beyond.
+On this episode, T. Clay Buck, recovering actor and reluctant data geek, joined us to discuss what fundraising leaders should be focused on as we wade into this year and beyond.
 He is the Founder and Principal of Tactical Fundraising Solutions a fundraising consultancy that helps fundraisers and nonprofits raise money more effectively through a systems-thinking approach to fundraising.

 Clay has thirty years of experience in fundraising from individual donors, and particular expertise in annual giving, database management, prospect research and development operations.
 He was the Vice President of Client Services for the highly respected consulting firm, IDC and has held the CFRE certification since 2010.
 He was a co-author of the Rogare Critical Fundraising Report for the United States, teaches fundraising and storytelling at the University of Nevada, Las Vegas and was recently named one of the top 20 Charity Influencers online.

-3 Best Practices for Fundraising in 2020
+3 Best Practices for Fundraising

 Facing a new year and new challenges can be intimidating, but Clay generously offered lots of great ideas and advice in this episode.
 Here are three best practices to start any year right.